-Excretory Functions.-Our bodies, in the work their va-

-rious parts must perform, manufacture certain waste products which we call excretions.
+Excretory Functions.-Our bodies, in the work their various parts must perform, manufacture certain waste products which we call excretions.
 Now it is evident that if we do not get rid of these substances, they will clog up the body or even act as poisons.
 Nature has, therefore, designed certain avenues of escape for these excretions, and the chief of these are the skin, the kidneys, the bowels, and the lungs.
 The importance of the skin has already been dwelt upon.
 The kidneys can best be kept in good condition by drinking plenty of water (at least 6 or 8 glasses a day), which flushes these organs and dilutes the solid impurities of the urine.
-The bowels must be maintained in a "regular" state.
-Constipation induces a variety of uncomfortable conditions. among which piles, headache, the state often called "biliousness," and mental depression are frequent; moreover, certain acute diseases seem more readily to attack a constipated person.
+Constipation induces a variety of uncomfortable conditions, among which piles, headache, the state often called "biliousness," and mental depression are frequent; moreover, certain acute diseases seem more readily to attack a constipated person.
+Therefore, remember to keep your bowels open.

-The lungs are an important avenue of escape for certain waste products, chief of which is carbon dioxid.
+Lungs.-The lungs are an important avenue of escape for certain waste products, chief of which is carbon dioxid.
 The ventilation of living rooms thus becomes desirable to dilute or carry off these wastes, to renew that most vital element, oxygen, and to prevent overheating and undue moisture of the atmosphere, which latter are important factors tending to the diminution of vitality.
 The germs of diseases which affect the respiratory tract are thrown off into the air and are likely to be breathed by healthy individuals, who are thus in turn infected.
 "Colds" result more often from overheated, poorly ventilated rooms than as the result of drafts and chilling.
 Such colds are often contagious.
-The transmission of tuberculosis and such acute infectious diseases as measles, meningitis, diphtheria, and pneumonia is favored by poor ventilation.
+The transmission of tuberculosis and such acute infectious diseases as measles, scarlet fever, influenza, and whooping-cough is favored by poor ventilation.

 Exercise.-A sufficient amount of exercise to maintain health is ordinarily provided by military drills and other duties requiring active movement.
 Nevertheless, the physical condition is further improved, muscular size and strength greatly increased, and the mental outlook rendered more cheerful by athletic exercises, whether in the open air or the gymnasium.
 A proper appreciation of the benefits of physical exercise may be gained by a mental comparison between the rugged condition of a man who exercises regularly, and the poorly developed muscles and sallow skin of another who has some occupation which keeps him indoors at work of a light sort.
-The improvement is brought about by the increased activity not merely of the muscles, but of every part of the body, including the heart, lungs, skin, digestive apparatus and nervous system.
+The improvement is brought about by the increased activity not merely of the muscles, but of every part of the body, including the heart, lungs, skin, digestive apparatus, etc. Like all good things, however, exercise may be overdone; excessive rapidity or irregularity of the heart's action and labored breathing are warnings to stop and rest.
+Soldiers in campaign-especially immature boys who are sometimes enlisted-are very liable to heart strain and an "irritable" condition of that organ.